 In the late ’70s, a heinous crime was accomplished within the walls of Ca’ Dario: Giordano Delle Lanze was killed by his lover in a room of the palace.

 Christoph Lambert, manager of The Who, soon after having bought the Palace, died in London in mysterious circumstances.

 Mario del Monaco, a famous tenor, nearly died in a terrible car accident while he was going to Venice to conclude the sale of the Palace that did not buy.

 Fabrizio Ferrari, a Venetian businessman, did not die but he almost lost his considerable fortune after taking office in Ca’ Dario.

-The famous industrial Raoul Gardini, involved in tax frode, was one of the last owner of the Venetian palace, he committed suicide.
+The famous industrial Raoul Gardini, involved in tax Frode, was one of the last owners of the Venetian palace, he committed suicide.

 At the beginning of 2000, even Woody Allen was interested in buying it but he gave it up.

 Today the palace is known as “the house that kills”.